-Precincts within the Mount Penang Parklands include 23 hectares of gardens and event space. a 27 hectare heritage business park including 52 buildings, potential employment lands and bushland.
+Precincts within the Mount Penang Parklands include 23 hectares of gardens and event space, a 27 hectare heritage business park including 52 buildings, potential employment lands and bushland.
 The wider parklands area is also home to a justice facility and an education precinct.

-We are currently undertaking works to supply water and sewerage services as well as road upgrades to parts of the site.
+Works were recently completed to upgrade water and sewer services, as well as key access roads.
 This will enable private development and investment, allowing for more jobs, improved tourism and cultural outcomes that benefit the local area and broader region.